informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_1_en.md

 [^10]: **Design principles**: This is in accordance with the design principle known as *Separation of Concerns* or, more specific to classes in OOP, the *Single Responsibility Principle*, the **S** of the **SOLID** design principles.
-As a *sanity check*, imagine, for example, that you decide to change the implementation of the `GameObjectContainer` to store the game objects in a 2-dimensional array of objects that do not know their own position, instead of using a list of objects that do know their own position.
+As a *sanity check*, imagine, for example, that you decided to change the implementation of the `GameObjectContainer` to store the game objects in a 2-dimensional array of objects that do not know their own position, instead of using a list of objects that do know their own position.
 Would you need to introduce any modifications in the code of the `Game` class of your implementation?
 The answer should be no.